shsra430/SQLChallenges/Case Study 2 - Pizza Runner/Solutions.md

 ##### 9. What was the total volume of pizzas ordered for each hour of the day ?
 <img width="105" alt="image" src="https://user-images.githubusercontent.com/54994083/179532547-d366be09-924d-42c2-b60e-3b987fb81316.png">

+- *Evenings until late night seems to be busier overall, along with an afternoon rush.*
 ##### :white_check_mark:Process
 ````sql
 SELECT